rxcle/rxindi-support/help.md

 </data>
 ```

-To refer to the `name` property of `children`, the following XPath can used:
+To refer to the `name` property of `children`, the following XPath can be used:
 ```
 /data/p[@name="children"]/p[@name="name"]  => "childObject"
 ```